rprichard/logitech-g400-config/README.md

 library uses the hidraw ("HID raw") driver.
 I believe hidapi also uses udev and/or sysfs for querying the USB devices.

-The tool is written in Python3 and uses a CFFI-based module to access hidapi.
+The tool is written in Python (either 2.7 or 3.x) and uses a CFFI-based module to access hidapi.
 The CFFI-hidapi bridge module is less active/stable, so a copy lives in this repository.

 ## Prerequisites

-On Ubuntu: `sudo apt-get install python3 python3-cffi libhidapi-dev libhidapi-hidraw0 libhidapi-libusb0`
+On Ubuntu: `sudo apt-get install python-cffi libhidapi-dev libhidapi-hidraw0 libhidapi-libusb0`

 ## Usage